anjalibshah/anjalibshah.github.io/_posts/2016-02-04-Elevating-Healthcare-Experience.md

 It may seem intuitive to think that the fewer patients each provider sees a day, the better scores these providers and the healthcare organizations receive.
 In reality , however, these decisions are not as straightforward as they seem.
 Healthcare organizations need to maintain healthy cash flow margins to cover huge operating expenses.
 They need to maintain the right patients per provider ratios to stay in business.
 More specifically, the question then becomes: what is the optimal ratio that allows healthcare organizations to attend to the needs of all their patients and at the same time allow patients to have more time with their providers?

-To help answer this question, I partnered with NYC-based startup that collects patient feedback data for urgent care centers.
+To help answer this question, I partnered with NYC-based startup that collects patient feedback data for outpatient clinics.

 ### How I solved it? - Data and Methods